 These days majority of internet users are at risk of cyberattack, not due to the fact they aren’t using any high-quality antivirus software or a VPN service, however, due to the fact they make use of weak passwords to secure their online accounts.

 Passwords are your final lines of protection against online threats.
 Simply look back to recent data breaches with the extra-marital affair website Ashley Madison, which led to the exposure of lots of information online.

-Despite the fact that you cannot control data breaches, it is still essential to create robust passwords which could face up to dictionary and brute-force attacks. you see, the longer and extra complicated your password is, the much more difficult it is crack.
+Despite the fact that you cannot control data breaches, it is still essential to create robust passwords that could face up to dictionary and brute-force attacks. you see, the longer and extra complicated your password is, the much more difficult it is to crack.

 Why Use a Password Manager?

 Do you remember some websites prompting you to make longer or stronger passwords because your password is too weak (take Gmail for instance).
 This is because it will be harder for hackers to gain access to your password if it is longer and more complex.

 It is also recommended that you create different passwords for different accounts so that if one account is attacked, you’ve still got another one to use.